 The Contractor shall develop, implement and maintain formal policies, practices and procedures to be used in the administration of its compensation system consistent with FAR 31.205-6 and DEAR 970.3102-05-6; "Compensation for Personal Services" ("Total Compensation System").
 DOE-approved standards, if any, shall be applied to the Total Compensation System.
-The Contractor's Total Compensation System shall be fully documented, consistently applied, and acceptable to the Contractors' Total Compensation System will be conducted.
+The Contractor's Total Compensation System shall be fully documented, consistently applied, and acceptable to the Contracting Officer.
+Periodic appraisals of contractor performance with respect to the Contractors' Total Compensation System will be conducted.

-The description of the Contractor Employee Compensation Program should include the following components;
+- (1) The description of the Contractor Employee Compensation Program should include the following components; - a.

-- a.
 Philosophy and strategy for all pay delivery programs. - b.
 System for establishing a job worth hierarchy. - c.
 Method for relating internal job worth hierarchy to external market. - d.
 System that links individual and/or group performance to compensation decisions. - e.
 Method for planning and monitoring the expenditure of funds. - f.
 Method for ensuring compliance with applicable laws and regulations. - g.
 System for communicating the programs to employees. - h.
-System for internal controls and self-assessment. - i.
-System to ensure that reimbursement of compensation, including stipends, for employees who are on joint appointments with a parent or other organization shall be on a pro-rated basis.
+System for internal controls and self-assessment. - System to ensure that reimbursement of compensation, including stipends, for employees who are on joint appointments with a parent or other organization shall be on a pro-rated basis.